ranous/Alpaca4J/README.md

 ## Sub-Modules

-Alpaca4J includes the following sub-modules to help developers get started with building and testing applications:
+Alpaca4J includes the following submodules to help developers get started with building and testing applications:

 1. **`alpaca-client-test`**: